rockerBOO/awesome-neovim/README.md

 - [kevinhwang91/nvim-bqf](https://github.com/kevinhwang91/nvim-bqf) - The goal of nvim-bqf is to make Neovim's quickfix window better.
 - [gitlab.com/yorickpeterse/nvim-pqf](https://gitlab.com/yorickpeterse/nvim-pqf) - Prettier quickfix/location list windows.
+- [nyngwang/NeoWell.lua](https://github.com/nyngwang/NeoWell.lua) - Sometimes you will want to fix some lines later.
+Store lines into qf with some note so you know what to do when you really want to fix it.

 ### Test